 Teaching Strategy that is a Brain Based Approach To Learning And Teaching

 New developments in cognitive science are unraveling the mysteries of emotions; the findings have much to teach us about how students do—–or do not —-learn.
 The body brain connection can work against us or for us.
 It is our choice.
 You see, learning is as natural as breathing, and it is possible to either inhibit or facilitate it.
-The conventional method (workbooks, flashcards, lectures, sit down at a desk type work) is left brain teaching.
+In other words: The conventional method (workbooks, flashcards, lectures, sit down at a desk type work) is left brain teaching.
 But not everyone learns best from the left brain.
-So here we will show you what happens when you teach to the whole brain as Ring Around The Phonics does?
+So here we will show you what happens when you teach to the whole brain as Ring Around The Phonics does.

 I. Hippocampus (part of the Limbic System)

 For example, a 2nd grader refuses to complete an arithmetic assignment.
 The irritated teacher’s stress system inappropriately responds by releasing clotting elements into the blood, elevating cholesterol levels, depressing the immune system, tensing large muscles, increasing the blood pressure, and much more.
 It is normal human response, but a logical response only if the student was threatening the teacher with a knife or a gun.
 However, the adrenal glands do not differentiate: they treat emotional danger the same as physical danger.
 Furthermore, the same can be said for the student’s response to the teacher.

 It is important to note that chronic high cortical levels in children can eventually destroy hippocampus neurons associated with learning and memory.
-Even short-term stress-related elevation of cortical in the hippocampus can hinder our ability to distinguish between important and unimportant elements of a memorable event.
-Thus stressful school environments ( too much emphasis on testing) reduce the school’s ability to carry out its principal mission…to educate.
+Therefore even short-term stress-related elevation of cortical in the hippocampus can hinder our ability to distinguish between important and unimportant elements of a memorable event.
+As a result, stressful school environments ( too much emphasis on testing) reduce the school’s ability to carry out its principal mission…to educate.

 Regulator I: The Brain Stem and Limbic System